walles/riff/README.md

   constant array getting one or more extra members.
 * Do "git show 57f27da" and think about what rule we should use to get the REVERSE vs reversed() lines highlighted.
+* Do "git show 2ac5b06" and think about what rule we should use to highlight all of both "some" and "one or".
 * Think about highlighting whitespace errors like Git does
 * Make sure we highlight the output of "git log -p" properly.
 If we get something unexpected, maybe just go back to :initial?